Due Diligence: What is It?

 Due diligence is defined as an investigation of a company to determine all of the material facts regarding a sale.
 It involves digging into the details of a company’s financial statements, customer agreements, and other issues.
 The phrase “material” refers to information that would influence a buyer’s opinion, and this phrase is used in accounting.
 The information must be significant enough to change someone’s mind.

-An auditor, for example, provides an opinion as to whether or not the financial statements are materially correct.
+An auditor, for example, provides an opinion on whether the financial statements are materially correct.
 The audit opinion does not state that every account balance is accurate down to the penny.
 Instead, the auditor provides an opinion using materiality.

 Timing of Due Diligence

-The due diligence process occurs after a buyer provides a letter of intent (LOI) to the seller.
+The due diligence process occurs after a buyer provides the seller a letter of intent (LOI).
 Completing due diligence is a condition that must be met before the sale can be closed.

 Preparing for Due Diligence